nicolaswith/parallelgdb/README.md

 	apt install libgtkmm-3.0-dev libgtksourceviewmm-3.0-dev libssh-dev

 ## Run-Time
-For the debugger to work, the following programs need to be installed:
+For the debugger to work, the following programs need to be installed and be available in $PATH:
+- mpirun: To start the slave instances using MPI.
-- mpi / slurm: To start the slave instances.
+- srun: To start the slave instances using slurm.
 - gdb: To debug the target program.
 - socat: To handle the I/O of the gdb instance and the target instance.
+- pidof: To check for socat instances.

 Furthermore, when debugging on a remote cluster, the `pgdbslave` executable needs to be copied to or build on this machine.